xrisowen/airbnb-clone-project/README.md

 # Airbnb Clone Project

-The Airbnb Clone Project is a backend-stack web application that replicates the core features of Airbnb.
+The Airbnb Clone Project is a full-stack web application that replicates the core features of Airbnb.
 It emphasizes backend systems, database modeling, API design, and security best practices, providing hands-on experience in building scalable and production-ready platforms.
 The project also highlights real-world software development workflows and collaborative team practices.

 ## Team Roles
 The success of the Airbnb Clone Project depends on effective collaboration across different roles within the team.
 Each member contributes unique expertise to ensure the application is reliable, scalable, and secure.